Canadian-Geospatial-Platform/geoview/docs/app/geoview-layer/add-layer-type.md

   "type": "object",
   "properties": {
     "dataAccessPath": {
-      "$ref": "#/definitions/TypeLocalizedString",
+      "type": "string",
-      "description": "The path (English/French) to reach the data to display.
+      "description": "The path to reach the data to display.
 If not specified, metadatAccessPath will be assigne to it."
     },
     "crossOrigin": {
       "type": "string",